 AiProtection includes a free-for-life real-time Network Protection powered by Trend Micro and Parental Controls.
 Unfortunately, on the XD4, both are now seriously stripped-down compared to that of the XT8.

-For example, the Network Protection lacks the Two-Way Intrusion Prevention System (IPS) section which protects the network from spams, DDoS, and other types of attacks.
-And the Parent Control is really just a time-based Internet access blocks.
+For example, Network Protection lacks the Two-Way Intrusion Prevention System (IPS) section, protecting the network from spam, DDoS, and other attacks.
+And the Parent Control is really just a time-based Internet access block.

 Useless QoS feature